This is a guest posting by Justin Rohrman.

 Let Acceptance Criteria Be Your Guide

 Acceptance criteria are useful to a lot of people in software in a lot of different ways.
 But they should be used as prompts, not as explicit instructions.
-The main thing to take away is that acceptance criteria are guidance along your path for building quality software.
+The main thing to take away is those acceptance criteria are guidance along your path for building quality software.